-In the absence of aetiology-based tools for diagnosing pneumonia, it is essential that community health workers (CHWs) correctly ascertain a child’s RR and classify fast breathing according to WHO guidelines.
-Different tools for counting RR have recently been developed.
-One important step toward introduction of new RR counting devices is to understand their accuracy.
-In the absence of gold standard technology for counting RR, it has been proposed that the agreement between
+In the absence of aetiology-based tools for diagnosing pneumonia, it is essential that community health workers (CHWs) correctly measure a child’s respiratory rate (RR) and classify fast breathing according to World Health Organization guidelines.
+When introducing new RR counting devices, it is important to understand their accuracy.

-Another project, the Acute Respiratory Infection Diagnostic Aid (ARIDA) project, tested ChARM, an automated RR counter against a reference standard of two to four pediatricians (video expert panel) who counted the child’s breaths in 60 seconds from a video recording.
+Another project, the Acute Respiratory Infection Diagnostic Aid (ARIDA) project, tested the Children’s Automated Respiration Monitor (ChARM) against a reference standard of two to four pediatricians (video expert panel) who counted the child’s breaths during a 60 second video recording.

 This presentation, delivered at the 67th annual meeting of the American Society of Tropical Medicine and Hygiene, presents findings from these evaluations.